-Social consumption has declined because consumption is increasingly solitary.
+Social consumption has declined because consumption is becoming increasingly solitary.
 Put another way, people are spending more time consuming alone.
 This has consequences for mental well-being, social well-being and environmental well-being.

 With the advent of cheaper electronic goods like televisions, stereos, personal computers, tablets and smartphones people isolate themselves much more than in the past.
-Our ever-present new technologies lure us toward passive entertainment and superficial connections, at the same time they make avoiding the task of human interaction easy.
-Prior to the advent of this type of secluded consumption people would socialise more, both in the home setting and out in the community.
+Our ever-present new technologies lure us toward passive entertainment and superficial connections.
+At the same time, they make avoiding the task of human interaction easy.
+Prior to the advent of this type of secluded consumption, people would socialise more, both in the home setting and out in the community.

 By consuming with others you are sharing your footprint with theirs.
 If you are at home with your family, by being together in one room, cooking together, eating together, being entertained together, you reduce the amount of energy that would otherwise be used if you did all those things separately.
-This includes the energy for heating and cooling, lighting, cooking appliances and electronics.
+This includes the energy for heating/cooling, lighting, cooking appliances and electronics.

 Taking this approach more broadly, if you go to a movie, a restaurant, a bridge club, a sporting event, a dance class, the theatre, and so on, you are sharing your footprint with many others.
 When people congregate they consolidate their energy use.